 The role of an IVF clinic is not confined to assisting the patients in overcoming their struggle against infertility but also extends to providing them with ample documentation of the treatment protocol.
 The documentation includes the photos of the embryos produced during the procedure.
-Together, these photos and documents serve the purpose of proving the quality of treatment provided by the IVF clinic, and also help the specialists establish the cause of failure of the procedure, if it happens.
+Together, these photos and documents serve the purpose of proving the quality of treatment provided by the IVF Centre, and also help the specialists establish the cause of failure of the procedure, if it happens.

 Starting with the Basics

 The lab synthesis of embryo is the starting point of the IVF treatment as it marks the beginning of life.
 Basically, the embryo is formed by the fertilization of the egg with the sperm, as the sperm delivers its genetic information (chromosomes) to the egg and conception takes place.
 At the first stage of its conception, the embryo is known as the zygote.

 The couples who are not able to conceive naturally can rely upon IVF for the successful synthesis of embryos in the laboratory.
 This is done in a lab dish, as the sperms are combined with the eggs and cultured in a fluid called the culture medium.
 The embryo is allowed to grow to day 3 or day 5 stage, after which it is transferred into the uterus for implantation.